Matveibos/rails_answers_and_guides/best_in_place_tutorial.md

                 jQuery(".best_in_place").best_in_place();
               });

-2. How to add best_in_place to actove admin?
+2. How to add best_in_place to active admin?

               # add best_in_place to active_admin.js.coffee